 You’ll also likely save money instead of being stuck with an off-the-shelf system that can’t be upgraded.
 There are various cheap PC for music production, but let’s explore building your own!

 I will give here general guidance and a strategy.
-This should steer you in a direction which will save you money and help you build a PC that will work well for music production.
-At the end of this article, I will provide two lists.
-These will have the components you can go with for building a solid system that will work well for music production and be upgradeable.
+This should steer you in a direction which will save you money and help you build a PC that will work well for producing music.

 There are several form factors but most are impractical for music production and geared for other usages.

 As for processor speed, I recommend nothing less than 3.0 GHz and as many cores as you can afford.
 AMD Ryzen is good.
-Intel i5 or i7 (again, for LGA 1151 socket) should also work but stay away from i3 unless you’re planning the later upgrade.
+The apple mac Intel core i5 or i7 processor (again, for LGA 1151 socket) should also work but stay away from i3 unless you’re planning the later upgrade.

 You have two choices: expensive or not as expensive.

 Most CPUs come with a fan but consider upgrading because the CPU is the single most expensive, important and likely-to-overheat-and-die-because-of-it component in your computer.
 Liquid cooling is appealing because it works well and it’s quiet compared to a fan, which is great for recording.

 That said, my liquid cooler pump died after less than 3 years whereas my CPU fans have never kicked the bucket.
 The cheapest liquid coolers cost about $50 whereas a decent fan may run $20 – $30.
 You can get a fan for a lot more than that but there’s no reason to do so.
 Just be sure, whatever fan you look at for the CPU or for your case, to compare noise level ratings and look for a good balance between airflow and noise level.

 There are different types of RAM, including DDR2, DDR3 and DDR4, which are incompatible with each other.
 You can’t use one stick of DDR2 with one stick of DDR3.
 All sticks have to be of the same type.